floragunncom/search-guard-docs/installation.md

 ## Expert settings

 **WARNING: Only use the following instructions if you know what you are doing.
-If you set wrong values here this could be a security risk or make Search Guard stop working!
+If you set wrong values this could be a security risk or make Search Guard stop working!
 In most cases, you do not need to change the default settings.**

 ### Search Guard index name